bluesmoon/node-faststats/README.md

 an outlier is fairly obvious, and you can specify an upper and lower limit for it.
 At other times, outliers are only apparent when looking at the rest of the dataset.
 Inter-Quartile-Range filtering is useful to filter out these kinds of data sets.

+Note that if your Stats object is configured to use buckets and has `store_data` set to false, then all filtering will be done on an approximation of the data based on the configured value of `bucket_precision`.
+For example, if you have a set of numbers from 1-100 with `bucket_precision` set to 1, then filtering the dataset between 55 and 85 will get you a dataset between 55 and 85.
+If instead, `bucket_precision` is set to 10, then the filtered dataset will approximately range from 50 to 90.
+Note, however, that the `range()` method will attempt to match as closely as possible the real range.

 #### Band-pass filtering